 This is an example of a finely-made contemporary piece of pottery from the Jemez pueblo of New Mexico.
 While the pot is not glazed in the most traditional way, the design is beautiful, and the glaze is pretty much flawless.
 I believe the shine comes from a polyurethane glaze which was applied on top of the decoration.
 I prefer more traditionally-made pottery; older pottery.
 However, living in Seattle makes it difficult to find exactly what I want.
 Pacific Northwest Native American art is strikingly different, stylistically from that of the pueblos, and our region’s style naturally predominates here.
 I bought this pot in a thrift store twenty years ago, to celebrate my starting a new job.
 I was in the mood to add something pretty to my collection.
 I’m sure it was nearly new when I bought it.
 It’s no more than thirty years old.
 It’s simply decorative.
 It’s moved house with me five times, so I guess I am a little attached….

-I acquired this recently; otherwise, it would definitely have gone into Part 1 of my pottery stories.
-The wonderful piece of Zuni pottery from New Mexico is the only item I’ve purchased on E-Bay.
-I like getting things in person. — I had to retire a few years early, due to contracting glaucoma.
-That pretty much brought my practice of collecting new objects to a stop, because my income dropped dramatically.
-However, I had some mad money a couple of years ago, and just for fun, I did an E-Bay search.
-I had no examples of Zuni Pueblo pottery, so when I saw this, and it was ID’s as Zuni; when I realized what a low price it was probably going to go for, I placed a bid, and I got it.
-It depicts a wild turkey.
-Zuni pottery is known for depicting birds.
-However, I’d never seen a piece featuring a wild turkey.
-I just love this little item.
+I acquired this recently; otherwise, it definitely would have gone into Part 1 of my pottery stories.
+The wonderful piece of Hopi pottery, misidentified on eBay as Zuni, is the only pottery item I’ve purchased on eBay.
+I like getting things in person. — I had to retire early, due to contracting glaucoma.
+That pretty much brought my practice of collecting more objects to a stop, because my income dropped dramatically.
+However, I had some mad money, and just for fun, I did an eBay search.
+I had no examples of Zuni Pueblo pottery, so when I saw this, and it was ID’s as Zuni; when I realized what a low price it was probably going to go for, I placed a bid, and got it.
+It depicts a songbird.
+I love this little item.
 It’s signed; but the signature has faded, and is unreadable.
 The piece is decorated in the traditional manner; that is to say the decoration was done prior to the piece being fired.
 However, someone has since added a little terra cotta-colored paint to the bird’s wings!
 I would prefer they had not done that. — Beware when you buy on-line.
 Many sellers don’t correctly ID their offerings.
 I was not knowledgeable enough to know that this wasn’t a Zuni pot, which is specifically want I wanted.
 Instead, I got another Hopi pot.
 I learned its correct ID by joining a Facebook group and posting photos of it there.
 When you arrive at the bottom of the page, you’ll find a link to that FB group.
 I encourage you to join.

 I keep saying: it’s not easy to shop in Seattle for pueblo pots.
 That’s especially true of Hopi pots.
 Therefore, even though this little Hopi vase from Arizona has a repaired chip on its inner rim, I’m happy to have it in my collection.
 I have only three pieces of Hopi pottery.
 So, chip and all, I’m keeping it.
 Some may not like the imperfection in the traditional finish (the glaze is lighter around the design); but I think it adds character.
 The vase is probably from the 1950’s.
 I’m not spot on at nailing down the date a pot was made.
 If an old pot is properly taken care of, it can appear newer than one made in, say the 1980’s, which wasn’t treated as well.